dkavathe/AMV-1.3.2-Windows-64bit/AnimalMovementVisualizer_v1.3.2_64bit_Windows/README.txt

     and researchers to track the migration patterns of animals, simply by uploading coordinates via an excel file.” - NASA World Wind Website

+goworldwind.org -- NASA World Wind now has support for Android and iOS integration and World Wind 2.0 is out!

 No-one likes README's but please read entirely thanks! =]

+COMING SOON: An installer so this process will not be needed.
+Also perhaps a web interface for this application.

 ____________________________________________________________________________________________________________________
 1.)
 Ensure your computer has Java, and the Java Runtime Environment installed and is properly functioning.